-8.4.8.
+- 8.4.8.
 General Development Standards

 - 8.4.8.1.
 The following Development Standards are applicable to all multi-family development and all mixed-use developments within the MCMOD.
-These standards are components of the Site Plan Review process in Section 8.4.11 Site Plan Review. - 8.4.8.2.
+These standards are components of the Site Plan Review process in Section 8.4.10 Site Plan Review.

+- 8.4.8.2.
 Site Design.

 a.
-When a project includes multiple buildings on a lot, the applicant may request a waiver from the Planning Board to forgo Definitive Subdivision Approval.
-The Planning Board may grant the waiver if the application for Site Plan Approval includes all of the submittals typically required of a Definitive Subdivision and complies with the design and construction standards listed in Sections 4-6 of the Rules and Regulations Governing the Subdivision of Land, West Newbury, MA.
+When a project includes multiple buildings on a lot, the application for Site Plan Review must include the submittals typically required of a Definitive Subdivision and must comply with the design and construction standards listed in Sections 4-6 of the Rules and Regulations Governing the Subdivision of Land, West Newbury, MA.
+The Planning Board may waive submittal requirements and may modify design and construction standards by waiver via Site Plan Review, when the modifications would further the Purpose of the MCMOD.

 b.
-Site designs that arrange streets into loops are preferred over dead end streets with cul de sacs.
+Site designs that arrange streets into loops are preferred over dead end streets with cul-de-sacs.